ooskapenaar/ya-csv/README.md

 Event based CSV parser and writer for Node.js suitable for processing large CSV streams.

+This version extends koles version to include the iconv character encoding converter.
+More below.

     // A simple echo program:
     var csv = require('ya-csv');